HP 15.6" Pavilion Touch Laptop Core i7-1355U vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Who should buy each?

-Choose the HP 15.6" Pavilion Touch Laptop Core i7-1355U if: you want a budget-friendly laptop, need upgradable RAM, or prefer a larger screen size.
+Choose the HP 15.6" Pavilion Touch Laptop Core i7-1355U if: you need a laptop with upgradable RAM, want to save money, or prefer a larger screen size for productivity.
 (15.6" display, 60 Hz refresh)

-Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you want a premium display for photography, need a powerful webcam for video calls, or prefer a lightweight 2-in-1 design.
+Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you want the best display quality, need a versatile 2-in-1 design, or require a powerful machine for video editing.

 Conclusion